-SPOTLIGHT: What's happening in Stratford?
+Spotlight: What's happening in Stratford?

 Consignment shop half price sale

-The Kennedy Center Auxiliary’s New & Nearly New Shop celebrates 12 years at 2323 Barnum Avenue in Stratford on June 21.
-A half price celebration sale will be held on June 23 and 24.
+The Kennedy Center Auxiliary’s New & Nearly New Shop celebrated 12 years at 2323 Barnum Avenue in Stratford on Wednesday, June 21.
+A half price celebration sale will be held on Friday and Saturday, June 23 and 24.
 Donations accepted Monday-Saturday until 1:30.
 Electronics, books or children’s clothing not accepted.
 All items should be clean and useable.
 Call 203-377-5669 for details.

 Cat adoption events